aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/_index.md

 Each graphic element has its own specific attributes (properties), through which you can control its parameters and characteristics.
 **Cx, Cy, R**  are circle properties of the [SVGAnimatedLength](https://apireference.aspose.com/svg/net/aspose.svg.datatypes/svganimatedlength) type, the static data for which can be set or read through the construction: `element.X.BaseVal.Value`.

-The following code snippet shows how to create an SVG circle and add it into the `<svg>` element of existing SVG file:
+The following code snippet shows how to create an SVG circle and add it into the `<svg>` element of the existing SVG file:
 ```c#
 using Aspose.Svg;
 using System.IO;